 LOOKING WEST AND NORTH

 The Iranian plateau was never a secure self-contained entity.
 The great ruling dynasties - the Achaemenids, the Arsacids (Parthians) and Sasanians all experienced the porous nature of their borderlands (as also did the Macedonian interlopers, the Seleucids).
 From the west they were vulnerable to Greeks, Romans and Byzantines - and in due course Crusaders, Ottomans, and eventually British, Germans and Americans.
 From the north and east the peoples of the Steppes constantly tried to copy what the Medes, Persians and Parthians themselves had successfully done: move permanently on to the plateau.
 First were Scythians, Saka - and then Huns, Turks, Mongols - and more recently Russians.
 The threat from the south seemed minor: but it was from here the eventual successors originated.

 It was always necessary for the rulers of Iran (Eranshahr) to have control over these borderlands, whether by conquest or alliances.
-We shall visit the disputed territories on the fringe of the Iranian world in order - moving clockwise, and starting with the northern Steppes, home of the elusive Scythians, and then moving on to Armenia and its neighbours - the strategic centre-ground between the northern Steppes and the Caucasus, the Anatolian peninsula, Mesopotamia and Iran itself.
+We shall visit the disputed territories on the fringe of the Iranian world in order - moving roughly anticlockwise, and starting with the northern Steppes, home of the elusive Scythians, and then moving on to Armenia and its neighbours - the strategic centre-ground between the northern Steppes and the Caucasus, the Anatolian peninsula, Mesopotamia and Iran itself.

 Archaelogists detect commmon cultural practices among Steppe peoples from Moldova to Manchuria between roughly 600 BC and AD 300.
 The Greeks and Persians knew those they encountered on the Eurasian Steppe as Scythians or Saca.
 They were Iranian speaking - and presumably related to the Iranian peoples who descended on to the Iranian plateau from around 1000 BC - the Medes, Persians, and the nation later known as Parthians.

 Summer on the Kazakh Steppes